AeroLeads people directory · profile

 A concise factual answer block for searchers comparing this professional profile.

-Kim Dobrzyn, Mba, Ms, Cfaama is listed as Clinical Social Work Graduate Student at The University of Texas at San Antonio, a company with 26 employees, based in San Antonio, Texas Metropolitan Area, United States.
+Kim Dobrzyn, Mba, Ms, Cfaama is listed as Clinical Social Work Graduate Student at The University of Texas at San Antonio, a with 26 employees, based in San Antonio, Texas Metropolitan Area, United States.
 AeroLeads shows a matched LinkedIn profile for Kim Dobrzyn, Mba, Ms, Cfaama.

 Kim Dobrzyn, Mba, Ms, Cfaama previously worked as Independent Consultant at Horizon Strategies, Llc and Operational Medicine Subject Matter Expert at Dawson.
 Kim Dobrzyn, Mba, Ms, Cfaama holds Project Management from Institute For Veterans And Military Families - Ivmf.